-mance is calculated net of investment management nated managers, and returns for all periods greater Inception Date and Since Inception Returns refer to BI.
-FYTD refers to the fiscal year to date return by July 1 of the most recent year.
-For historical er to the addendum of this report.
+Throughout this report performance is calculated net of investment management fees, aggregates include terminated managers, and returns for all periods greater than one year are annualized.
+Inception Date and Since Inception Returns refer to the date of retention by the SBI.
+FYTD refers to the fiscal year to date return generated by an account since July 1 of the most recent year.
+For historical benchmark details, please refer to the addendum of this report.